The Search for Constrained Random Generators: Synthesizing Generators for Recursive Predicates

 We introduce a transformation $\mathsf{tupleAccuOpt}$ that takes two predicates $P$ and $Q$, each expressed with $\mathsf{accuOpt}$, and combines them into a single predicate---also expressed with $\mathsf{accuOpt}$---that computes $P~\mathit{xs} \land Q~\mathit{xs}$.
 The definition is surprisingly straightforward---the state and collector arguments are simply combined in a tuple and computed in parallel---so we do not show it here.
 This transformation means that our synthesis approach automatically benefits from the merging optimizations that users can apply manually in QuickChick~\cite{prinzMergingInductiveRelations2023}.

 Tupling is not the only useful program transformation that has been proposed for recursive programs in the program calculation literature.
-If we find that other transformations (e.g., fusion) are useful for predicates that users care about, we could easily extend our pipeline with them. \ifafterdeadline\bcp{Could we expand on this a bit, either here or in future work?}\fi
+If we find that other transformations (e.g., fusion) are useful for predicates that users care about, we could easily extend our pipeline with them.